caiobegotti/Lost-Photos-Found/README.markdown

 ```
 pip install imapclient
+pip install keyring
 pip install chardet
 ```

 Your Python installation is supposed to have the ```email``` module by the way.
 Tests have been done using Python 2.7.3rc2.

 Once your environment is ready just run ```./lpf.py```.
-It will create a basic config file so you can edit your username, password and eventually the IMAP server (though Google's is always the same).
-The config file is in ~/.LostPhotosFound/config by default and it works just fine with 2-step authentication.
+It will create a basic config file and aks for your credentials.
+The config file is in ~/.LostPhotosFound/config by default, if you ever need to change it.

+Your password will be stored in your system's keychain not in the config file, don't worry.
+The app works just fine with Google's 2-step authentication too, just provide an app specific password for it and you're good.

 Development
 -----------